jayfallon/searchbar_location/README.md

 24. Netflix
 ------------
-* Type: Ageing DVD Rental House
+* Type: Aging DVD Rental House
 * Location: left
 * Visibility: horrible, but they've never been good at it